 5% of all known animal and plant species can be found only in Madagascar, making it unique.
-The island’s most famous resident is unquestionably the lemur.
+The island’s most famous resident is, unquestionably, the Lemur.
 Still, there are many other exotic animals and flora to discover, including baobabs, insects, sharks, frogs, orchids, palm trees, birds, turtles, and mongooses.
 The list goes on and on.
-Climate change and population pressure threaten this biodiversity, giving each journey a feeling of urgency and purpose: tourism may be a force for good.

 Time and Weather